 Your employer will make the decision as to when you are ready to undertake the end point assessment.
 In order to be put forward for end point assessment, you will need to have achieved the key requirements of your apprenticeship.

 The end point assessment is undertaken by an independent assessment organisation chosen by your employer and comprises of an observation of practice, multiple choice test and a portfolio of evidence review with interview.
-In order to complete and achieve your apprenticeship, you will need to pass both components.
+In order to complete and achieve your apprenticeship, you will need to pass all components.

 Please click the image above to download a pdf of the Healthcare support worker apprenticeship programme outline